codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 toc: true
 ---

 Codefresh is very flexible when it comes to pipeline complexity and depth.
-You can easily create:
+You can easily create

- * Sequential pipelines where step order is same as the listing order in yaml (simple)
+ * sequential pipelines where step order is same as the listing order in yaml (simple),
- * Sequential pipelines that have some parallel parts (intermediate)
+ * sequential pipelines that have some parallel parts (intermediate), and
- * Parallel pipelines where step order is explicitly defined (advanced)
+ * arallel pipelines where step order is explicitly defined (advanced).

 With the parallel execution mode, you can define complex pipelines with fan-in/out configurations capable of matching even the most complicated workflows within an organization.